 While there are limitations that were overcome in later models, for such a low price, even the most price-conscious makers can justify splurging on an Ender 3.

 The Ender 3 is certainly the best value for money in the series, and maybe in the entire industry altogether.
+You can compare it to the premium version in our Ender 3 vs Ender 5 guide.

 Conclusion: Which Ender 3 3D printer should you buy?